 New collectibles appear in the form of hidden Animus data fragments.
 For every five of these you discover, a new chapter of Desmond's backstory is unlocked back on Animus Island.
 Dropping you into a first-person, Desmond's eye-view perspective, these chapters take place in virtual puzzle rooms not far removed from those of Aperture Science, where cubic, concrete and dark rooms are pierced by streaks of burning natural light.
 It's a visual spectacle in places, though the actual puzzles feel like a poor man's Portal as you conjure up magical platforms to navigate the space.
 All the while Desmond ruminates on his life as a whiny, unwilling assassin, as if being an assassin wasn't the coolest thing in the world.
 This is Ubisoft's storytelling at its worst.
-Ezio's Sex and the City monologues as he pens expositional missives to his sister back home, just in case you were wondering, are Ubisoft's storytelling at its
+Ezio's Sex and the City monologues as he pens expositional missives to his sister back home, just in case you were wondering, are Ubisoft's storytelling at its second worst.

 But while these mutant additions might not fall neatly into the existing Assassin's formula, that formula still prevails.
 Assassin's Creed: Revelations remains a thrilling, violent and at times astounding adventure.
 It's ultimately an exercise in plot tidying, drawing together and bringing to a satisfying close the disparate threads of Ezio and Altair's stories in preparation for a hopefully more progressive Assassin's Creed 3.
 And once you forgive its clunky and staggered delivery, there are touching, and indeed revelatory moments to be had.